Bösendorfer piano factory

 The most talented pianists play Bösendorfers – from Duke Ellington to Oscar Peterson, from the Beatles to Bernstein, from Liszt to Gulda, and from Michael Jackson to Tori Amos.

 The showroom – the Bösendorfer Salon and Flagship Store – has been located in the Musikverein building, where the capital’s musical heart beats, since 1914.
-Playing a Bösendorfer means touching the sound – a sound that lives on in the memory forever.
+To play a Bösendorfer here means to touch the sound.
+And never to forget it again.